avegetablechicken/Mouseless-Mac/README.md

   - Hotkeys to launch, activate or hide applications.

-  - Hotkeys to search / switch tabs or windows.
+  - Hotkeys to search / switch tabs, windows or menu bar icons.

     ![image-20231102163300185](./assets/switch-tabs.png)

   - Hotkeys for monitor / window operation.

-  - Hotkeys in specific applications or for specific windows.
+  - Hotkeys in specific applications or for specific windows (locale supported in most cases).

   - Hotkeys for operations in Control Center (since Big Sur).